 So here’s a few use case examples of what your new stack could look like:

 → If you’re only creating a small blog for yourself, why not use Hugo to generate the site, deploy it on Netlify, and use Netlify forms/Staticman for comments.
-We've also played around with Ghost as a headless CMS and deployed on Netlify.
+For content management and editing purposes, plugging a headless CMS (e.g. Ghost as a headless CMS) will make the life of less technical users easier.
 For blogs, there's definitely no shortage of cool options!

 → If you’re building an enterprise, highly dynamic app with SEO needs, why not use Next/Nuxt.js for statically rendered apps in the front, with Contentful as a CMS pushing your content to various platforms (PWA, desktop, web-app, etc.).

-The arrival of tools such as Stackbit is foreshadowing this new step for JAMstack.
-What it will do is provide an interface for assembling a frontend stack, without complicated integrations.
-It’s still in beta, but it’s sure worth a look.
+The arrival of tools such as the Stackbit site builder opens up this new era for the JAMstack.
+What it does is provide an interface for assembling a frontend stack, without complicated integrations.

 2.2 Migrating or refactoring existing projects